tullyd43/nodus/SECURITY_ADDENDUM.md

 - Must cite the relevant mandate section in code comments when generating security-sensitive logic.
 - Must never suggest third-party packages, unverified network calls, or direct DOM manipulation.
 - Must wrap async operations with the project runner (`stateManager.managers.asyncOrchestrator.createRunner(...)`) or an injected `asyncOrchestrator.wrap` call; raw `async` functions are prohibited.
+- Must import modules via canonical aliases or explicit file paths with extensions; legacy index barrels and shims are disallowed.
 - Must respect all constraints in Section 3.

 ---